 - 1.1.
-This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: - The Equality Act 2010 - The Safeguarding Vulnerable Groups Act 2006 - The Education and Inspections Act 2006 - The Computer Misuse Act 1990, amended by the Police and Justice Act 2006 - The Regulation of Investigatory Powers Act 2000 - [Independent schools] The Education (Independent School Standards) Regulations 2014 - The Education Act 2002 - The Criminal Justice and Courts Act 2015 - DfE (2017) 'Preventing and tackling bullying' - DfE (2019) 'Keeping children safe in education' - DfE (2018) 'Searching, screening and confiscation' - 1.2.
-This policy operates in conjunction with the following school policies: - Acceptable Use Agreement - E-safety Policy - Anti-bullying Policy: Pupils - Allegations of Abuse Against Staff Policy - Child Protection and Safeguarding Policy - Searching, Screening and Confiscation Policy
+This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: - The Equality Act 2010 - The Safeguarding Vulnerable Groups Act 2006 - The Education and Inspections Act 2006 - The Computer Misuse Act 1990, amended by the Police and Justice Act 2006 - The Regulation of Investigatory Powers Act 2000 - The Education Act 2002 - The Criminal Justice and Courts Act 2015 - DfE (2017) 'Preventing and tackling bullying' - DfE (2023) 'Keeping children safe in education' - DfE (2023) 'Searching, screening and confiscation' - 1.2.
+This policy operates in conjunction with the following school policies: - Acceptable Use Agreement - Anti-bullying Policy - Safeguarding and Child Protection Policy - Culture and Standards Agreement (Behaviour Policy) - Allegations of Abuse Against Staff Policy